 If you are putting this amount of work into your kickoff event, you don’t want to walk away without the most important gift of all: feedback!
 We had a quick survey at the end of each day (completed for points on the leaderboard of course!) so the feedback would be fresh in their minds.
 It also helped us adapt from one day to the next if something very urgent was brought to our attention.
 We got some great feedback that we’ll be using to plan our next go-to market event, and it felt good to hear individual feedback about what people were most excited to work on in 2021.

-Good luck planning your next go-to market event!
+Gather feedback during the event and stay agile Good luck planning your next go-to-market event!